What Are the Penalties for an Underage DUI in Florida?

 Penalties for an Underage DUI in Florida

-Just as a person over the age of 21 may lose their driver's license upon conviction for a DUI, getting a DUI under 21 years old will also likely result in the loss of your license.
+Just as a person over the age of 21 may lose their driver’s license upon conviction for a DUI, getting a DUI under 21 years old will also likely result in the loss of your license.
 If it is your first offense, you will face a six month suspension period.
 If you receive a second offense, you may lose your license for as long as one year.
+If you cause bodily harm to another individual you could need representation from an experienced DUI manslaughter lawyer.

 Additionally, a judge will likely order you to pay significant fines and court costs.
 They may impound your vehicle, which means you will also have to pay to get it out of the impound lot, where charges increase for each day it is there.
 A judge can sentence you to community service, probation, and even jail time.